Installation

 ## Usage

-Embeddings, classifier heads, and scalar or vector parameters should be optimized using AdamW.
+Other parameters, such as embeddings, classifier heads, and hidden gains/biases should be optimized using standard AdamW.

 ```python